-The electoral rule does not exhibit a particular pattern in terms of geography or degree of development, but most Anglo-Saxon countries and countries of British colonial origin have MAJ = 1.
-Presidential regimes, on the other hand, are largely confined to non-OECD countries (among the OECD-countries, only the US and Switzerland have PRES = 1).
+The electoral rule does not exhibit a particular pattern in terms of development, but most Anglo-Saxon countries and countries of British colonial origin have MAJ = 1 while most of Europe and South America has MAJ = 0.
+Presidential regimes are largely confined to non-OECD countries (among the OECD-countries, only the US and Switzerland have PRES = 1).
 Moreover, many presidential regimes happen to be in Central and South America, though the sample also includes several non-presidential Caribbean countries.
 Other presidential regimes are Nepal, the Philippines and Senegal.